Angel-CanchePoot/slides-cap-7/_posts/2016-07-03-solarized-theme.md

  - title: Slide 3
    slide-data: This is third slide

-   title: slide 4
+- title: slide 4
-   slide-data: this is four slide
+slide-data: four slide

 ---

 {% for slide in page.slides %}